1,000+ Opportunities

 Find similar grantsApplications accepted year-round with quarterly Board approval reviews.

 Oral Health Education Grants is sponsored by Delta Dental of Arkansas Foundation.
-Grants to increase oral health knowledge, understanding, and empowerment for all individuals across Arkansas, with a focus on underinsured and underserved communities.
+These grants aim to increase oral health knowledge, understanding, and empowerment for all individuals across Arkansas, with a focus on underinsured and underserved communities.

 Get alerted about grants like this